Co-organized by TRANSAutophagy COST Action CA125138

 The conferences bring together scientists from various backgrounds with a common interest in - but varying approaches to - the topic of the conference.

-A limited number of bursaries to cover the cost of registration are available to assist younger members of the Biochemical Society to attend the conferences.
+A limited number of bursaries are available to assist younger members of the Biochemical Society to attend the conferences.

 Preference will be given to senior graduate students (or those who gained their Ph.D. in the last 5 years) and restricted to members of the Biochemical Society.